Kossit73/Waste_to_Energy/README.md

 Once the server starts, open the provided URL in your browser.
 Navigate across the horizontal tabs to configure projection settings, edit inputs, review metrics, and run sensitivities.
-A CSV export button lets you download the calculated cash-flow table at any time.
+Use the scenario download panel to export a full Excel model whenever you need an offline copy.

 ### Editing the default figures